top of page

 For information on the licensed Floyd Rose Kahler Steeler see Part 2: Floyd Rose Tremolos for Lefties: OEM Producers

-The Kahler 2710 Killer was a further development of the basic Floyd Rose design and Kahler's own licensed version, the Steeler.
+The Kahler 2710 Killer was a further development of the basic Floyd Rose double-locking design and Kahler's own licensed version of it, the Steeler.
 (See Part 2.)
+It was made in the USA.

 The Killer incorporated finger-locking saddles which eliminated the need to cut off the ball ends of the strings and the need to lock the saddles with tools.
-This unit had more advanced intonation adjustability over a Floyd Rose and string spacing could be adjusted.
+This unit had more advanced intonation adjustability over an Original Floyd Rose and string spacing could be adjusted.

 The 1988-1991 lefty Peavey Tracer came with the Spyder tremolo.
-Here is a 1987, USA Custom Shop lefty B.C Rich ST-III which was optioned with the Kahler Spyder, and this is another left-handed B.C Rich ST-III from the same era.
+More examples include this 1987 USA Custom Shop lefty Warlock, this 1987 USA Custom Shop lefty B.C Rich ST-III, and this left-handed B.C Rich ST-III from the same era.

 Update 2024.
 After an absence of 32 years Gary Kahler for some reason has just re-released the Spyder and Steeler with modifications, marketed now as the "2700 Series fulcrum tremolo."
 The Spyders are being assembled from new old stock parts and the Steeler has some updates.
 The Kahler Auto Latch is offered again on the Spyder which allows one to switch the tremolo from floating to fixed via the tremolo arm.
 The new Steeler is available in two versions, including a string-thru option.
 The Kahler Auto Latch is an option as well.
 As these are so new it remains to be seen if provisions for lefties have been thought of yet.